arangodb/docs-hugo/site/content/3.12/develop/http-api/indexes/multi-dimensional.md

                     type: string
                 fieldValueTypes:
                   description: |
-                    must be equal to `"double"`.
+                    Must be equal to `"double"`.
 Currently only doubles are supported as values.
                   type: string
                 prefixFields:
                   description: |